Code-Institute-Submissions/T4Tri-triathlon-club/README.md

 ![Logo](wireframes/logo.JPG)

-# T4Tri Triathalon Club
+# T4Tri Triathlon Club

 # Goal for this Project
 Welcome to T4Tri Triathalon Club.
 This club provides an outlet for all age groups from 16 to 116 to get involved and give trathalons a go.

 This site gives some information about the club, basic information about triathlons and club events to capture the eye of a potential member.
-It also give the ability to make contact with the club easily through social media or directly via the contact form.
+It also gives the ability to make contact with the club easily through social media or directly via the contact form.